-On Song provides primary and secondary school songwriters in regional* areas of Queensland the opportunity to develop and showcase your talent and skills.
-Send us your best original song and you could win a unique songwriting experience to help you learn the ropes of the industry and find your voice as a singer-songwriter.
+On Song provides primary and secondary school songwriters in regional* areas of Queensland the opportunity to develop and showcase their talent and skills.
+Five talented young singer-songwriters will be chosen for a unique workshop and performance experience to help them learn the ropes of the industry and find their voice as a singer-songwriter.

 HOW TO ENTER

-Five finalists will be selected by QMF Artistic Director Katie Noonan & award-winning singer-songwriter Jack Carty to participate in a unique workshop and performance program.
+Five finalists will be selected by QMF Artistic Director Katie Noonan & award-winning singer-songwriter Jack Carty to participate in the program.
+Finalists will be announced early May.